paul-gauthier/easy-chat/README.md

 ## Created by ChatGPT

-Almost all the code in this repository was written by `gpt-3.5-turbo`, using what I think is a novel workflow.
+Almost all the code in this repository was written by ChatGPT, using what I think is a novel workflow.

 I started by asking it to create the html for a simple chat app, with embedded css and js.
 After that, I just asked for changes, bug fixes, new features and improvements in plain English.